What is Eczema?

 - Keeping cool in hot weather is important.
 Use a fan or even air conditioning if necessary.
 Having short cool showers will help.

-Stress and Eczema
+Stress triggers in Eczema

 It is well known that physical, psychological and social stress can act as triggers for eczema flares.

-- Psychological stress e.g. bereavement, work stress
+- Psychological stress such as work stress or bereavement.

 Eczema itself may be the source of stress.
 It can cause significant discomfort which can lead to missing school or work.
 In addition, for some patients it can be a major cosmetic concern which leads to further stress.